 Q. How do I get access to the system?

-A. All staff have access to the system at https://napier-research.worktribe.com using their standard university login id and password.
+A. All staff and research students have access to the system at https://napier-research.worktribe.com using their university staff login ID and password.
 If you have problems despite using the correct credentials, email RMSAdmin@napier.ac.uk for assistance.
-You can only access the system from a device connected to the University network - see IT Services Remote Access to the Network for assistance on access when outwith the University.

 Q. When do I need to start using the system

-A. Staff and research degree students will have access to Worktribe within the first month of starting at the University.
+A. Staff will have access to Worktribe within the first month of starting at the University.
 Research degree students will usually have access within a few months from registration.
 The data is added in the Autumn and Spring to provide access.
 This should be used to build you online academic/researcher profile.
 All research applications, outputs and recognition activity should be added to Worktribe.

 Q. How do I get training to use the system?